$ // Rethinking Spot Instances - How we Solved Preemption ... // Learn More

 A link to a video of the talk is below and we’ve also posted Felicitas’ full notes from the talk to our github repo.

-The solution employs a combination of open-source projects that, when used together, allow not for live VM migrations, but also maintain data integrity and network connectivity in the process.
+In order to migrate complex infrastructure environments like entire Kubernetes clusters, Architect employs a combination of open-source projects that, when used together, allow for seamless, zero-downtime live migrations.
 Felicitas explains how each project works and how they come together to deliver Architect, the underlying project used in the demo.
-The projects uses:

 • PVM - Pagetable-based Virtual Machine (repo): This kernel patch delivers page table virtualization and enables running VMs within VMs without hardware acceleration.